Have you ever seen Field of Dreams?

 Think Local to go Global

-Another important aspect of digital marketing is making sure you do local SEO before you begin thinking about taking your business any further, or reaching a wider audience.
+Another important aspect of digital marketing is making sure you do local SEO in Ireland before you begin thinking about taking your business any further, or reaching a wider audience.

 If you don’t rank well or attract an audience in your place of business, search engines will not exactly be super happy to rank you for other keywords either.